 Trump says he wants government or insurance to pay for IVF, criticizes Florida abortion ban

-Former President Donald Trump said Thursday that he supports having the government or insurance companies cover the costs of in vitro fertilization, or IVF, and indicated that he might vote for a ballot measure in Florida aimed at overturning the state's six-week abortion ban.
+Former President Donald Trump said Thursday that he supports having the government or insurance companies cover the costs of in vitro fertilization, or IVF, and criticized a six-week abortion ban in Florida, comments he walked back on Friday.

 "Under the Trump administration, we are going to be paying for that treatment," Trump said in an interview with NBC News.
 "Or we're going to be mandating that the insurance company pay."